What is shift work sleep disorder (SWSD)?

 - Increased sick leave

-- Increased irritability, mood problems, etc.
+- Increased irritability or mood problems

-How can I deal with SWSD?
+How can I deal with shift work sleep disorder (SWSD)?

-At home, ask family and friends to help create a quiet and peaceful setting during your sleep time.
+At home, ask family and friends to help create a quiet, dark and peaceful setting during your sleep time.
 Have family members wear headphones to listen to music or watch TV.
 Encourage people in the household to avoid vacuuming, dish washing, and other noisy activities during your sleep time.
 Put a "Do Not Disturb" sign on the front door so that delivery people and friends will not knock or ring the doorbell.

 - Decrease the number of night shifts worked in a row.
 Shift workers working the night shift sleep less than day workers and become progressively more sleep-deprived over several days.
 You are more likely to recover from sleep deprivation if you can limit your number of third shifts to five or less, with days off in between.
 If you work a 12-hour shift, you should limit work to four shifts in a row.
 After a string of night shifts, you should have more than 48 hours off, if possible.